 The scholastic press rights director shall:

-• Assume responsibility for maintaining a regular SPRC Web presence, including up-to-date and archived resources; the SPR Director could delegate this responsibility to a committee member;
+- Assume responsibility for maintaining a regular scholastic press rights presence online, including up-to-date and archived resources;

-• Participate in all Panic Button requests and respond as needed;
+- Participate in Panic Button requests and respond as needed;

-• Offer advice and support to advisers, administrators and students through regular submissions to a committee blog, website or other media as requested by the committee chair;
+- Offering advice and support to advisers, administrators and students through regular submissions to a committee blog, website or other media;

 Bylaw Article IV, Section 1, Subsection e.
 The executive director shall be the association’s chief administrative officer.
 The executive director shall have powers and perform duties assigned by the president and/or the board of directors.